-The Open Space Strategy is based on a sound understanding of the needs of our community, a review of population data and of proposed development for the Tweed and analysis of sport, recreation and tourism trends that are likely to influence future demand for open space, sport and recreation facilities.
+The Open Space Strategy is based on a sound understanding of the needs of our community, a population and development review and analysis of sport, recreation and tourism trends that are likely to influence future demand for open space, sport and recreational facilities.

-We have also identified shifts occurring nationally and globally and the key influencing societal trends and issues that will have implications for open space planning, design and development.
+We have also identified shifts occurring globally and the key influencing societal trends and issues that will have implications for open space planning, design and development.
 Over the next decade we will be presented with opportunities as well as challenges, many of which have been encapsulated within the Open Space Strategy to identify how they will be addressed in the future.